czoczo/cavu/README.md

 - 📱 Provide great experience on all devices.
 - ☔ Hide complexity, to provide simple configuration options.
 - 🤏 Have small multiarch (x86 + Arm64) container images.

+## Intrigued?
+A couple of options:
+- Having access to running?
+Try a [quick install](https://casavue.app/deployment/quick_start/).
+- Read about the [features](https://dev.casavue.app/about/features/) of CasaVue.
+- See [CasaVue in action](https://demo.casavue.app) based on the services listed on [Awesome-Selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) GitHub repo.